Ultra-Code/archsway/README.md

 - imv as image viewer
 - install mesa for opengl and as dri userspace driver and intel-media-driver as va-api for intel
 - jq a Command-line JSON processor
-- libreoffice-fresh for working with openoffice documents and hunspell-en_us for spellcheck https://ask.libreoffice.org/t/how-do-you-get-the-spell-checker-to-work/28998
+- libreoffice-fresh for working with openoffice documents and hunspell-en_us for spellcheck, [for help setting up spellcheck](https://ask.libreoffice.org/t/how-do-you-get-the-spell-checker-to-work/28998)
-- lldb for debuging zig c and c++
+- lldb for debugging zig c and c++
-- mpd for music deamon and ncmpcpp for ui interface and mpc for controlling playing
+- mpd for music daemon and ncmpcpp for ui interface and mpc for controlling playing
 - mpv as multimedia player
 - neofetch for displaying system information
 - lf as filemanger